-Stephen Buckley is the Dean of Faculty at the Poynter Institute where he is in charge of all education programs.
-Previously, Buckley was the first publisher of tampabay.com, the website of the St. Petersburg Times, now the Tampa Bay Times.
+Stephen Buckley was previously the Dean of Faculty at the Poynter Institute where he was in charge of all education programs.
+Before coming to Poynter, Buckley was the first publisher of tampabay.com, the website of the St. Petersburg Times, now the Tampa Bay Times.

 He also served as managing editor of the Times, and before that, he was the paper’s World Editor, directing coverage of national and international news.
 In 2006, he was appointed to the Board of Directors of the Times Publishing Company.